Academic Support Services

 The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
 In-addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.

-The Learning Commons within the library enables students to conduct research and produce projects in one location, steps away from a Help Desk staffed by technology students and librarians.
-Students have access to PC workstations, Macintosh multimedia workstations, and group workstations.
+The Learning Commons supports student learning, research, and use of technology.
+This state-of-the-art facility enables students to conduct research and produce projects in one location, steps from a Help Desk staffed by technology students and librarians.
+In the Learning Commons, students have access to PC workstations, Macintosh multimedia workstations, and group workstations.
+Throughout the library there are additional PC workstations as well as Wi-Fi.
+Students may also borrow laptops at the checkout desk for short-term use in the library.

-Geared toward educators and pre-service educators at all levels, the K-12 Resource Center occupies 1,250 square feet on the lower level of Lavery Library.
-The Center simulates the typical K-12 school library, and offers a range of fiction, non-fiction, school textbooks, and lesson-planning resources all aligned with New York state standards.
-Ample work space, combined with ready access to materials and the professional assistance of the Education Librarian, provides an ideal environment for project and lesson development.
+Geared toward educators and pre-service educators at all levels, the K–12 Resource Center occupies 1, 250 square feet on the lower level of Lavery Library.
+The Center simulates the typical K–12 school library, and offers a range of fiction, non-fiction, school textbooks, and lesson-planning resources all aligned with New York State standards.
+Ample work space combined with ready access to materials and the professional assistance of the education librarian, provide an ideal environment for project and lesson development.

-The Media Center has a full-color television studio, sound recording facilities, and film production and editing facilities, as well as a complete range of the standard equipment used for audiovisual support and production.
+The Media Arts Center has a multi-camera full HD television production studio, 24-channel sound recording facilities, 4K video production cameras, editing facilities, and a complete range of field gear and accessories for Media & Communication coursework and production.

 Nursing Learning Resource Center

-The Nursing Learning Resource Center provides students with hands-on experiences to learn technical, assessment, and critical thinking skills that prepare them for the competencies required for patient care in clinical practice sites.
+The Nursing Learning Resource Center provides students with experiential learning opportunities to develop technical, assessment, and critical thinking skills that prepare them for the competencies required for patient care in clinical practice sites.
 The facility contains two major nursing laboratories.
-The Nursing Skills Lab is an undergraduate skills laboratory with equipment, supplies, and medium fidelity simulation mannequins for practice of technical skills in simulated hospital or nursing home settings.
-The Health Assessment Lab includes examination tables and equipment found in ambulatory/primary care settings.
+The Nursing Skills Lab is an undergraduate skills laboratory with equipped with healthcare related equipment, supplies, computers for electronic documentation, Pyxis Medication Station and medium fidelity simulation mannequins for practice of technical skills in a simulated hospital or nursing home setting.
+The Health Assessment Lab includes examination tables and equipment found in the ambulatory/primary care settings.

 The Wegmans School of Nursing is also home to the Glover-Crask Simulation Center, a 10,400-square foot space that mirrors a hospital unit.
-Center features include individual simulation rooms, community space used for home care visit role-play and scenarios, control room for faculty simulation facilitation, debriefing rooms, classrooms, and faculty offices.
+Center features include individual simulation rooms, community space used for home care simulations and scenarios, control room for faculty simulation facilitation, debriefing rooms, classrooms, and faculty offices.
 The Simulation Center provides enhanced training and experience through the use of a Pyxis MedStation system, the leading automated medication dispensing system supporting decentralized medication management.
+The Glover-Crask Simulation Center provides students with access to a high fidelity electronic health record to teach and reinforce electronic documentation and process.

 Student Accessibility Services